smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_FR.md

       description: "Describes the stop sequence for a trip in the designated route made by the public transit vehicle.SameAs: 'stop_sequence' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)"
       properties:
         stop_id:
-          description: 'Property.
+          description: Property.
 Must be the same as in stops.txt in the corresponding GTFS feed.
-Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty.'
+Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty.
           type: string
         stop_sequence:
           description: 'Property.
 Must be the same as in stop_times.txt in the corresponding GTFS feed.
 Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty. stop_sequence is required for trips that visit the same stop_id more than once (e.g., a loop) to disambiguate which stop the prediction is for.'